 Applicants are advised to read the following details carefully before applying.

-Applications for TECHNE studentships at the University of Brighton must be made via the University of Brighton's Arts and Humanities Doctoral Centre.
+Applications for TECHNE studentships at the University of Brighton must be made via the University of Brighton's Arts and Humanities Doctoral College.
 Prospective doctoral students who are interested in applying for a studentship should proceed as follows:

 1. If you have already identified a potential supervisor you should contact them to talk informally about your research proposal before submitting an application.
 Further information on specialist supervisory strengths are available on our studentships page.
 Alternatively the Doctoral Centre can advise on the suitability of your proposed project and what supervision might be available: firstname.lastname@example.org.